CarolinaMartinsEmilio/-ES2_2024-2_hackathon-starter/README.md

 Cada membro ficou responsavel por resolver um problema apontado pelo Sonar

 Nataly resolveu "Remove this commented out code".

-Larys resolveu "Merge this RUN Instruction with the consecutive ones".
+Karys resolveu "Merge this RUN Instruction with the consecutive ones".

-Carolina resolveu "".
+Carolina resolveu "Use the "RegExp.exec()" method instead".

-Luiz resolveu "".
+Luiz resolveu "Refactor this function to reduce its Cognitive Complexity from 19 to the 15 allowed".